BOK Park Plaza

 BOK Park Plaza is an office skyscraper in Oklahoma City, Oklahoma.
 Construction began in 2015 and the building was completed in 2018.
-At a height of 433 ft (132 m), it is the sixth tallest building in Oklahoma City.
+At a height of 433 ft (132 m), it is the fourth tallest building in Oklahoma City.
 The building contains 27 floors and received an LEED-CS GOLD energy label.

 Bank of Oklahoma has their Oklahoma City headquarters offices here.

 Construction

 In 2015, One North Hudson, the Motor Hotel, the Union Bus Station, and several other small buildings were demolished to make way for the BOK Park Plaza.
 In November 2015, the crane was installed.
 On May 27, 2017, the building topped-out.